 Gastro-esophageal reflux disease (GERD) or Gastro-oesophageal reflux disease (GORD) are the same thing.
 The only difference is the vowel – oesophagus being the British variant of the American spelling of esophagus.

-Reflux aspiration is associated with this type of reflux and is when stomach contents are inhaled as an aerosol into the airways causing respiratory symptoms.
+Reflux aspiration is also associated with EER and is when stomach contents are refluxed as an aerosol and then inhaled into the airways causing respiratory symptoms.

 Potential explanations for symptoms associated with NERD include microscopic inflammation, stress and sleep disturbance and sustained oesophageal contractions.